 Does Either of These Services Have a Refund Policy?

-MyCorporation provides refunds as long as you request it within 60 days of placing your initial order.
+MyCorporation provides refunds as long as you request them within 60 days of placing your initial order.
 Depending on which services you purchased, they may also have a $25 processing fee.

 As for Incorporate.com, the phrasing of their refund policy is downright obtuse, to the point where we’re not even certain if they provide refunds at all, in any situation.